ipdxco/github-as-code/docs/HOWTOS.md

 *Example*

-I want to invite `galargh` as an admin to `protocol` organization through GitHub Management.
+I want to invite `galargh` as an admin to `pl-strflt` organization through GitHub Management.

 I ensure the YAML configuration file has the following entry:
 ```yaml